 Through a cooperative management agreement between Fish, Wildlife and Parks and the United States Forest Service, some elements of this rule are in effect on Forest Service lands along the Smith River between Camp Baker and Eden Bridge and are identified in the cooperative management agreement.

-The Smith River State Park and River Corridor Recreation Management Plan of 2009, revised 2022, provides guidance to the Board in the adoption of this rule.
+The Smith River State Park and River Corridor Recreation Management Plan of 2026 provides guidance to the Board in the adoption of this rule.